anvilproject/anvil-portal/content/data/data.md

 ## Datasets
 ### Accessing AnVIL Data via Terra Workspaces

 Currently, AnVIL data can be accessed through the Terra workspaces listed below.
-In the near future, the [Gen3 Data Explorer](https://gen3.org/) will allow for selection of datasets and the creation of virtual cohorts that can then be analyzed in a users personal or shared Terra workspace.
+In the near future, the [Gen3 Data Explorer](https://gen3.org/) will allow for selection of datasets and the creation of virtual cohorts that can then be analyzed in a user's personal or shared Terra workspace.

 To access data: